- Paul Elvstrøm, Al Oerter, Carl Lewis, Michael Phelps, Mijaín López

-The most gold medals won consecutively at the Olympics by an individual male is 4, achieved by Paul Bert Elvstrom (Denmark) in monotype yachting (class change; Firefly to Finn class) from 1948 to 1960.
-This was equalled by Al Oerter (USA) in discus from 1956 to 1968, and Carl Lewis (USA) in long-jump from 1984 to 1996, and finally by Michael Phelps in the 200 meter swimming medley from 2004 to 2016, and Mijaín López (Cuba) in Greco-Roman wrestling from 2008 to 2021.
+The most gold medals won consecutively at the Olympics by an individual male is 4, achieved by Paul Bert Elvstrøm (Denmark) in monotype yachting (class change; Firefly to Finn class) from 1948 to 1960.
+This was equalled by Al Oerter (USA) in discus from 1956 to 1968, Carl Lewis (USA) in the long jump from 1984 to 1996, swimmer Michael Phelps (USA) in the 200 metre individual medley from 2004 to 2016, and Mijaín López (Cuba) in Greco-Roman wrestling from 2008 to 2021.

 Raymond Clarence Ewry (USA) won both the standing long jump and the standing high jump at four games in succession, 1900, 1904, 1906 and 1908.
 The results were achieved at the Intercalated Games of 1906, which were staged officially by the International Olympic Committee (IOC) at the time.
 However, they are no longer recognised by the IOC, which is a requirement of the record.